anur0n/academic-personal-webpage-kickstart/content/post/tf-idf_search_implamentation/index.md

 $$ tf\mbox{-}idf\_{t,d} = tf\_{t,d} \cdot idf_t $$

-### Cosine Similarity
-The similarity score between two vectors in a vector space is the the angle between them.
-If two documents are similar they will be close to each other in the vector space, having a small angle in between.
-This is called **Cosine Similarity**.
-To calculate cosine similarity We take the dot product of the vectors and the result is the cosine value of the angle between them.

 ## Handling Query
 If we compute the cosine similarity between the query vector and all the document vectors, sort them in descending order, and select the documents with top similarity, we will obtain an ordered list of relevant documents to this query.